UPEISMCSCCC/Introduction/README.md

 In general, whatever you prefer.
 The three most popular languages are C++, Python, and Java, so most resources (including the ones here) will only be in those languages.
 The pros/cons are:
 - C++ is very fast, and does have some very good libraries.
 It misses a few though (arbitrarily large integers is the main one) that mean some problems can't be done in C++, and it has a lot of boilerplate code.
 - Python is relatively slow, but is very fast to code in with very little boilerplate.
-It supports things like arbitrarily large integers by default, but
+It supports things like arbitrarily large integers by default, but this sort of abstraction also means you can't optimize it as easily as C++.
 - Java doesn't have the speed that C++ does, and in fact on kattis it's slower than python too.
-That said there is
+That said it does have a lot of good libraries and useful utilities, and since it's the language a lot of people learn data structures and algorithms in it can be useful to know.

 You don't need to learn another language immediately if you want to become a competitive programmer, but it can be useful to learn some later.